kreshuklab/plant-seg/docs/chapters/getting_started/installation.md

 ## Prerequisites for Conda package

-* Linux, Windows, MacOS (not all features are available on MacOS)
+* Linux, Windows, macOS (not all features are available on macOS)
 * (Optional) Nvidia GPU with official Nvidia drivers installed for GPU acceleration

 ## Install Mamba